 Ethics And Blogging

-Part of my fascination with blogging comes from a personal belief (or delusion) that it is a good practice for anyone in “full-time” ministry (or for any Christian thinker).
-Perhaps we are approaching a time when pastors will have to explain why they don’t blog, rather than why they do?
+Part of my fascination with blogging comes from a personal belief (or delusion) that it is a good practice for anyone interested in being morally responsible.
+I like to believe we’re approaching a moment when pastors, anyone in a position of moral leadership really, will have to explain why they don’t blog.
+What are they hiding?

 Consider the issue of citing references, or linkage.
 One of the conventions of blogging is that if a fellow blogger draws your attention to a piece, say in a magazine or newspaper (or another blog or YouTube), you reference both the destination piece and the blogger who found it for you.

 This mirrors the standard academic practices of referencing secondary material.
-A failure to do so is a form of plagiarism, or to put it another way, a form of lying.
+A failure to do so this in academic writing is called plagiarism, or to put it another way, a form of lying.

-Finally, a failure to link well breaks the blogosphere.
-We are playing with a virtual ecclesiology here as links build networks and potentially relationships.
+It could be that a failure to link well breaks the blogosphere.
+We are playing with a virtual system here that uses links to build relationships.
 It’s the blogosphere’s equivalent of word of mouth.

 These kinds of ethical considerations also apply to comments.
-In part, this is why I think it is helpful for pastors (and theological educators) to blog — it puts us in contact with difference; with a world of opinion and ideas.
-Responding to comments helps one deal with other points of view, with the times that people misunderstand what you are saying and even with your own errors in thought and judgement.
+Responding to comments helps one deal with other points of view, with the times that people misunderstand what you are saying, and even with your own errors in thought and judgement.

 TBH I would be surprised if we see many pastors blogging really.
 To blog well takes time (as you know) and energy plus a technical bent that doesn’t come naturally to many that are pastorally oriented.
 Blogging is kind of interesting and a good way to receive stimulation, but is also an intellectual and geeky activity that most people pastoring are unlikely to have much time for.